I have written a children’s novel titled In the Wake of the Willows. It is a Wind in the Willows pastiche complete at 64,000 words.

 Below is the first chapter.
 I hope you enjoy it!

 “Always, when the surface is calm enough and the light is favorable, the river seems shot through and through with tremblings and premonitions… One secret of success in observing Nature is capacity to take a hint… It is not so much what we see as what the thing seen suggests. “

 Copyright Frederick G. Thurber © 2016, 2017, 2019

 If not for the newly arrived Monster, this season would have started like so many others along The River.

 Mr. Rat was convinced it was a Loon.
-He explained, to anyone who would listen, that the Cree believed the Loon’s call was the lament of an Indian brave denied access to heaven.
-Many of the other children in the riverfront community favored this theory, especially the part about the cry of a Cree warrior, but Mr. Rat’s daughter, Rickie, did not.
+As he explained, the indigenous Cree believed the Loon’s call was the lament of a fallen warrior denied access to heaven.
+Many of the other children in the riverfront community favored this theory, but Mr. Rat’s daughter, Rickie, did not.
 Rickie was the local authority on birds and thought the terrible sounds were something far more sinister.